-For each site, accrual will begin after all applicable approvals are obtained and a Site-Specific Study Activation Notice is issued by the MTN Leadership and Operations Center (LOC) at FHI 360.
+Approximately 16 participants will be recruited from one US site over the course of the study-wide accrual period of 6-8 months.
+To meet the target accrual time, site staff should complete accrual at a rate of about 2-3 participants per month.
+Accrual will begin after all applicable approvals are obtained and a Site-Specific Study Activation Notice is issued by the MTN Leadership and Operations Center (LOC) at FHI 360.

 Screening and enrollment data will be captured on case report forms (CRFs) and entered into the Medidata Rave clinical database.
-Site staff will complete the Eligibility Criteria CRF for each participant enrolled or who screens out of the study.
+Site staff will complete the Inclusion/Exclusion Criteria CRF for each participant enrolled or who screens out of the study.

 The SDMC will provide information on the number of participants screened and enrolled based on data entered into the study database.
-Please see Section 14 of this manual for more details on SCHARP Screen Out and Enrollment Reports.
+Please see Section 14 (Study Reporting Plan) of this manual for more details on SCHARP Screen Out and Enrollment Reports.